Rue87/RUNMAR25118_fto2502_B1_Runyararo_Marongwe_JSL04/README.md

 - All tasks and UI elements are created dynamically using JavaScript.
 - CSS is used to style the board and make it responsive.
 - The modal is shown/hidden using JavaScript event listeners.

+- P.S.
+This project is open for collaboration.
+My contacts are just below.

 ## Contact